Yana Zavatskaya

+She has two children.
+Her great-grandfather died of starvation during the Siege of Leningrad.

 She was criticized by Alexander Tarasov.
 She praised Kling's book QualityLand.

 Publications

 Zavatskaya is the author of five books.
 Her first book was published by Eksmo.
 Her first novel is written in the genre of dystopia.

 Her articles are republished by the Russian Communist Workers' Party of the Communist Party of the Soviet Union.